-The largest insureds, with annual sales exceeding \$10 billion, certainly buy the highest limits, ranging from \$10 million to as much as \$600 million (although this may be an outlier, reported by only one carrier).
+The largest insureds, with annual sales exceeding \$10 billion, certainly buy the highest limits, ranging from \$10 million to as much as \$600 million (although this may be an outlier, reported by only one insurer).

-Insureds with annual sales in the \$1 to \$10 billion range buy \$10 to \$30 million, with several exceptions to \$100 million reported.
+Insureds with annual sales in the \$1 billion to \$10 billion range buy \$10 million to \$50 million, with several exceptions to \$100 million reported.

-Smaller insureds are also reported to be buying \$10 to \$50 million limits.
+Smaller insureds are also reported to be buying \$10 million to \$50 million limits.

-One note - D&O coverage often consists of multiple policies with stacking limits; some of the reporting carriers are likely reporting the limits that they are issuing, not the total limits the insured is buying.
+One note-D&O coverage often consists of multiple policies with stacking limits; some of the reporting insurers are likely reporting the limits that they are issuing, not the total limits the insured is buying.
 We continue to try to obtain more accurate information, but it is a challenge.